appliedbinf/el_gato/README.md

                             Specify BLAST hit percent identity threshold for
                             identifying multiple loci in an assembly
                             (default: 95.0)
+--samfile SAMFILE          -m SAMFILE
+                            Allows the user to include the reads_vs_all_ref_filt.sam file to be included in the output directory.
+                            (default: False)
 ```

 # Input and Output